Krishnag-srm/Prostate_Cancer_Autoencoder/README.md

 The complete source code and analysis pipeline are available in this repository.

+## Supplementary Material

+Additional figures supporting the results presented in the manuscript are available in the `supplementary/` directory.

+- Figure S1: Gene variance distribution in the PRAD dataset.
+The dashed line indicates the selected variance threshold (1.0)
+- Figure S2: Training and validation loss curves of the autoencoder model
+- Figure S3: Silhouette analysis indicating K = 2 as the optimal number of clusters
+- Figure S4: GO biological process enrichment analysis of significant differentially expressed genes

 ## Citation

 If you use this code, please cite the associated publication.